-Your Lipid Panel Test: What Your Doctor Isn’t Telling You
+Vials of blood - Your Lipid Panel Blood Test: What Your Doctor Isn’t Telling You - AMMD™

-Have you ever received results from a lipid panel test results and had no idea what those numbers meant?
+Have you ever received results from a lipid panel blood test and had no idea what those numbers meant?
 If they were even good or bad?
 Or the difference between good cholesterol and bad cholesterol?
-You are not alone.
+You’re not alone.
+Interpreting these lipid panel tests can be confusing!

 Out of all the topics related to cardiovascular disease, cholesterol is by far the most controversial and confusing.
-Cholesterol is a soft waxy substance that is manufactured in the body by the liver.
+It’s been portrayed as the villain of cardiovascular disease, but the truth is your body needs cholesterol.
+Your liver makes cholesterol.
+It’s important for hormone production, vitamin absorption, and even building healthy cells.
 It also comes from dietary sources, specifically animal products such as meat and dairy.

 The Lipid Panel Test & Cholesterol

-Although cholesterol has been criticized for many years as being a primary culprit of cardiovascular disease, it’s actually extremely important for your health.
-It plays a role in building new cells, regulating nutrients into and out of your cells, hormone production, and synthesizing vitamin D from UV rays from the sun.
+Although for years, many have criticized cholesterol as public enemy number one of cardiovascular disease, it’s actually extremely important for your health.
+It plays a role in building new cells and regulating nutrients into and out of your cells.
+It’s also involved in hormone production and synthesizing vitamin D from UV rays from the sun.

-When you have a lipid panel blood test, it measures your LDL, or “bad,” cholesterol, your HDL, or “good,” cholesterol, and the amount of blood fat.
-However, the problem with standard lipid panel tests is it doesn’t paint a full picture.
-Don’t worry, I’m going to tell you about the problem with standard lipid panel tests, how a comprehensive lipid panel can give you the full picture of your risk for heart disease, and how you CAN lower your risk for heart disease.
+No need to worry — in this article, I’ll tell you about the problem with standard lipid panel tests.
+You’ll also learn how a comprehensive lipid panel can give you the full picture of your risk for heart disease and how you CAN lower your risk for heart disease.
 First, let’s talk about what the lipid panel blood test measures.

 What does a Lipid Panel Test Measure?

-Your blood can tell a lot about your health, from red and white blood cell counts, to hormone levels, to kidney function, to enzyme levels, and your risk for heart disease.
+Your blood can tell a lot about your health.
+It tells us about your red and white blood cell counts, hormone levels, kidney function, enzyme levels, and your risk for heart disease.
 To determine your heart disease risk, your doctor may order a lipid panel blood test.

 • LDL (low-density lipoprotein), also known as “bad cholesterol.”